 - Easy to learn

 - Provides valuable company information

 - Helps you find excellent companies at a discount

 - May take a lot of time to find the right company

-- It may take months or years for the investment to pay off
+- Could take months or years for the investment to pay off

-- It’s not foolproof — economic factors may change and negatively affect the company in multiple ways
+- Not foolproof — economic factors may change and negatively affect the company in multiple ways

 - Helps you identify support and resistance levels, i.e. which price point is likely to be a good buy or sell